rttyg46305Unj/bf16/README.md

-# bf16
+# bbf16
-The first ever *visual* Brainfuck runtime built for running interactive games.
+A modified versiom of the first ever *visual* Brainfuck runtime built for running interactive games.

 ## Usage
 In order to use this runtime, you will have to compile it under a Linux distribution or Windows.